Akshurai2004/P2P-File-Sharing/README.md

 📁 P2P File Sharing with GUI

     This project is a simple peer-to-peer (P2P) file sharing system using Python sockets.
 It includes:
-    A central server for peer discovery.
+    -A central server for peer discovery.
-    A client peer capable of sharing and downloading files.
+    -A client peer capable of sharing and downloading files.
-    A GUI frontend (using Tkinter) for easier interaction.
+    -A GUI frontend (using Tkinter) for easier interaction.

 📄 File Structure
 ```graphql